If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Introduction

 \section{Introduction}

-Can a blind person who gained sight recognize the objects he previously knew only by touch?
-This is a philosophical riddle posed by William Molyneux in 1668 to John Locke~\cite{locke1948essay}, which has been relevant in vision neuroscience for decades.
-Recent research has shown that, while this does not happen immediately after sight restoration, cross-modal mappings develop rapidly in human subjects, within days~\cite{held2011newly}.
-While recent research in multimodal neural networks has focused on this cross-modal interaction~\cite{schwettmann2023multimodal}, in this paper we aim to answer a slightly revisited version of Molyneux's riddle, in which our model already has some previous visual knowledge of the world.
-We postulate that prior knowledge about low-level visual features is enough to produce a reasonable visual representation of an unknown concept if an explicative textual description is provided.
-This prior knowledge can be obtained with multimodal pre-training, for example by employing image-text alignment as done in CLIP and other similar works~\cite{radford2021learning, girdhar2023imagebind, yu2022coca, kim2021vilt}.
+Can a blind person who gained sight recognize the objects they previously knew only by touch?
+This is a philosophical riddle posed by William Molyneux in 1668 to John Locke~\citep{locke1948essay}, which has been relevant in vision neuroscience for decades.
+Recent research has shown that, while this does not happen immediately after sight restoration, cross-modal mappings develop rapidly in human subjects, within days~\citep{held2011newly}.
+While recent research in multimodal neural networks has focused on this cross-modal interaction~\citep{schwettmann2023multimodal}, in this paper we aim to answer a slightly revisited version of Molyneux's riddle, in which our model already has some previous knowledge of the world. \e{We hypothesize that prior knowledge of a pre-trained VLM can be used to produce a reasonable visual representation of an unknown concept,} if an explicative textual description is provided.
+This prior knowledge can be obtained with multimodal pre-training, for example by employing image-text alignment as done in CLIP and other similar works~\citep{radford2021learning, girdhar2023imagebind, yu2022coca, kim2021vilt}.
+Learning novel concepts starting from a textual description has been explored in different works such as SynthCLIP~\citep{hammoud2024synthclip} and others~\citep{sandfort2019data, zhang2020medical, jahanian2022generative,zhou2023training, chen2023unified}.
+These approaches, however, rely on the availability of generative models, which is not trivial in low-data contexts such as medical imaging. \e{Furthermore, instead of just retrieving concepts learned during pre-training as in zero-shot VLMs~\cite{radford2021learning}, we explicitly incorporate new visual concepts by injecting novel textual descriptions into the VLM, without relying on external visual data or generative model (Fig.~\ref{fig:kt-vs-synth}).
+This enables performance improvements across a wide range of downstream tasks without using any real images, as shown in Fig.~\ref{fig:results-overview}.
+To the best of our knowledge, this is the first work to exploit existing knowledge of a VLM to learn novel concepts across modalities.}